wasab1kastike/autobattles4xfinsauna/README.md

 - `npm run build` – compile TypeScript and bundle the production build.
 - `npm run preview` – preview the built app locally.
 - `npm test` – run the test suite with Vitest.
-- `npm run check:demo` – verify the README demo link and ensure the GitHub Pages deployment responds with a 200 status and contains the game's `<title>Autobattles4xFinsauna</title>` tag.
+- `npm run check:demo` – verify the README demo link and ensure the live site responds with a 200 status and contains the game's `<title>Autobattles4xFinsauna</title>` tag.

 ## Gameplay